The following powerful tips will help you nail your mock lesson for teaching interview success.

 Based on that conversation, decide exactly what you’ll teach in order not to cause a disruption to their normal learning sequence.

-When doing your mock lesson, establish procedures and rules with the students before you get into the heart of the lesson.
+When doing your mock demo lesson, establish procedures and rules with the students before you get to the heart of the lesson.

 Besides, the hiring committee most likely wants to see how well you handle classroom management.

 Before starting your instruction, consider discussing with students your expectations such as how you would like for them to transition from one task to the next, respond to your signals, etc.